Eschatologue/CM_wiki/docs/class/warlock/broodlord.md

 You are always under the effect of the *Spider Climb* spell.
 As a **:rsc-b: Bonus Action**{ .rsc }, You can transform parts of your body to become a large horrifying creature that resembles your patron that lasts for 1 minute or until you end it early (No action required).
 While in this form, you gain the following benefits:

-**Monstrous Form**  You gain a bonus +2 to your AC and your size increases by one category.
+**Monstrous Form**{ .inl } You gain a bonus +2 to your AC and your size increases by one category.
 Your Strength and Dexterity score is equal to your Charisma score.
 You are also considered to be a Monstrosity for the purpose of gameplay mechanics and magical effects.

-**Natural Weapon**  You have natural weapons such as talons or stingers.
+**Natural Weapon**{ .inl } You have natural weapons such as talons or stingers.
 As a Magic Action, You make a melee spell attack against one creature within 5 feet of you.
 On a hit, the target takes 1d10 :dmg-posn: Poison damage.
 After using this action, you can attack again with your Natural Weapon as a **:rsc-b: Bonus Action**{ .rsc } this turn.

-**Writhing Tide**  When you transform or use the *Protect the Hive* feature, you can gain Temporary Hit Points equal to your Warlock level.
+**Writhing Tide**{ .inl } When you transform or use the *Protect the Hive* feature, you can gain Temporary Hit Points equal to your Warlock level.

 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest** unless you expend a Pact Magic spell slot (no action required) to restore your use of it.